galacticcouncil/Basilisk-api-old/README.md

 ## Local testnet

-Run `npm run testnet:start` and visit the [Polkadot apps](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9988#/explorer) UI to observe new blocks being produced after a while.
+Run `yarn run testnet:start` and visit the [Polkadot apps](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9988#/explorer) UI to observe new blocks being produced after a while.

 ## Development indexer

-Run `npm run indexer:start` to start a local indexer, which will index the locally running Basilisk node.
+Run `yarn run indexer:start` to start a local indexer, which will index the locally running Basilisk node.
 Open [Graphiql Online](https://graphiql-online.com/graphiql) and use `http://localhost:4010/v1/graphql` as the GraphQL endpoint to interact with the indexer.